The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Every chat prompt is wrapped in a fixed template.
 The user sees only their question; the model sees the same prefix before every input.
 We hypothesize finetuning binds new behavior to that prefix, not to the query semantics.
 Three interventions, three outcomes:

-Figure 1.
 After finetuning on misaligned examples in a narrow domain, the chat-template prefix (blue) ends up encoding a bias for misalignment.
 Because the same prefix is shared across all inputs, it piggybacks the misalignment onto unrelated queries.
 Replacing its KV-cache with the unfinetuned model’s recovers alignment.
 Regularizing it during training prevents the problem.

 02 · FINDINGS